mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 `superUserA64.exe`
 `sudoA64.exe`

-The development tools may run on different systems (Windows, Linux, macOS) and architectures (Intel/AMD or Arm, 32 or 64 bit).
+On the other hand, the development tools for building these executables may run on different systems (Windows, Linux, macOS) and architectures (Intel/AMD or Arm, 32 or 64 bit).

 First, choose the system on which you want to run these tools.